-- Round Robin (by time): chooses the participant in the set who has not been allocated a task instance for the longest time; - Round Robin (by least frequency): chooses the participant in the set who has been allocated an instance of this task the least number of times in the past; - Round Robin (by experience): chooses the participant in the set who has been allocated an instance of this task the most number of times in the past; - Fastest to Allocate: chooses the participant in the set who, on average, has recorded the shortest time from being offered an instance of this task to allocating it to themselves. - Fastest to Start: chooses the participant in the set who, on average, has recorded the shortest time from being allocated an instance of this task to starting it themselves. - Fastest to Complete: chooses the participant in the set who, on average, has recorded the shortest time from starting an instance of this task to completing it. - Fastest Resource: chooses the participant in the set who, on average, has recorded the shortest time from being offered an instance of this task to completing it. - Random Choice: randomly chooses a participant from the set (the default); and
+- Round Robin (by time): chooses the participant in the set who has not completed a task instance for the longest time; - Round Robin (by Allocation time): chooses the participant in the set who has not been allocated a task instance for the longest time; - Round Robin (by least frequency): chooses the participant in the set who has been allocated an instance of this task the least number of times in the past; - Round Robin (by experience): chooses the participant in the set who has been allocated an instance of this task the most number of times in the past; - Fastest to Allocate: chooses the participant in the set who, on average, has recorded the shortest time from being offered an instance of this task to allocating it to themselves.

-• Shortest Queue: chooses the participant in the set who has the least number of task instances currently in their work queue.
+- Fastest to Start: chooses the participant in the set who, on average, has recorded the shortest time from being allocated an instance of this task to starting it themselves. - Fastest to Complete: chooses the participant in the set who, on average, has recorded the shortest time from starting an instance of this task to completing it. - Fastest Resource: chooses the participant in the set who, on average, has recorded the shortest time from being offered an instance of this task to completing it. - Random Choice: randomly chooses a participant from the set (the default); and - Shortest Queue: chooses the participant in the set who has the least number of task instances currently in their work queue.